 I was lucky enough to start pastel painting with Rembrandt pastels, and learned to use the medium-soft pastel to good effect.
-An excellent pastel for line work and early layering in of color: these are my pastel of choice for starting off a painting.
+An excellent pastel for line work and early layering in of colour: these are my pastel of choice for starting off a painting.
 If you are beginning pastels, this brand is very forgiving, and will take rougher handling than those mentioned above.
-Not quite as large a range as my other suggestions, with only 203 sticks covering a range 44 pure colors (each with an additional four tones), but still more than enough to get you started.
+Not quite as large a range as my other suggestions, with only 203 sticks covering a range 44 pure colours (each with an additional four tones), but still more than enough to get you started.

 Art Spectrum Soft Pastels

 Consistency: Comparable with Rembrandt for its medium – softness consistency, but slightly more gritty in their feel.

 Range: 154 shades of pure, brilliant and intense colour, many of which are unique to Art Spectrum and inspired by the colours found in their native Australia.